2006-ghp-capstone-team-c/capstone/README.md

-# Element Health
+# Elemental Health

 A patient-focused PWA that helps streamline and integrate patient data for healthcare professionals.

-Visit [Element Health](https://element-health.herokuapp.com/) to get your health managment up to speed!
+Visit [Elemental Health](https://elemental-health.herokuapp.com/) to get your health managment up to speed!

 ## Table of Contents